-The striped cloak .. in Marseilles.. the striped hood worn in England, the white hood of Talouse, the black and white pointed hat of Strasbourg were increasingly replaced by bands of fabric stitched to the sleeve or the shoulder, then by tassels worn on the arm.
+Speaking of dress, Francois Piponnier and Perrine Mane state in Dress in the Middle Ages: The striped cloak .. in Marseilles.. the striped hood worn in England, the white hood of Talouse, the black and white pointed hat of Strasbourg were increasingly replaced by bands of fabric stitched to the sleeve or the shoulder, then by tassels worn on the arm.

 Trans.
 Henry Thomas Riley, Liber Albus: The White Book of the City of London, (John Russel Smith 1862)

 Trans. & ed.
 P.J.P Goldberg, Women in England 1275-1525, (Manchester University Press, 1995)